Craftwork2720/kometa-config/README.md

       - tmdb
       - 2.0
 ```
-# + In collections folder are my colections and some posters
+# + In collections folder are my some of colections and posters

 ## Anime
 ![Anime](/readme3.png)